 When Marine Corps Retirees and Veterans Should Wear Uniforms

+But in the Marine Corps - of course there are specific rules for veterans and retired Marines.
 The regulation that governs retiree and veteran wearing of the Marine uniform is detailed about when and by whom.
 Here's a rundown of the specific rules.

 Marine Corps Retirees and Uniforms

-It's considered appropriate for a retired Marine officer or Marine veteran to wear the uniform to memorial services, weddings, funerals, balls, patriotic or military parades, ceremonies in which any active or reserve United States military unit is participating, and meetings or functions of military associations.
+It is considered appropriate for a retired Marine officer or Marine veteran to wear the uniform to memorial services, weddings, funerals, balls, patriotic or military parades, ceremonies in which any active or reserve United States military unit is participating, and meetings or functions of military associations.

 Retirees, residing or visiting in a foreign country may not wear the uniform except when attending, by formal invitation, ceremonies or social functions at which wear of the uniform is required by the invitation or by the country’s regulations or customs.